-Whether you live alone or in a retirement community, weight gain during the holiday season is a struggle for almost everyone.
-As we age, it can be even more difficult to keep our weight in check this time of year.
-Besides staying active with physical exercise, here are some tips that doctors and experts recommend for keeping those holiday pounds at bay.
+Whether you live alone or in a retirement community, weight gain during any holiday is a struggle for almost everyone.
+As we age, it can be even more difficult to keep our weight in check.
+Besides staying active with physical exercise, here are seven tips that doctors and experts recommend for keeping those extra pounds at bay.

-Instead of filling your plate to the brim, exercise caution when you take your place in line at the holiday buffet.
-Using a small plate rather than a dinner sized one is a great strategy.
-So is keeping the majority of food on your plate green.
-Make the larger portions vegetables rather than potatoes and stuffing.
+Instead of filling your plate to the brim, exercise caution when you take your place in line at the next cookout or holiday buffet.
+Using a small plate is a great strategy.
+So is keeping the majority of the food on your plate green.
+Make larger portions for vegetables rather for chips or sweets.

 Don’t arrive hungry

-A big mistake many make this time of year is “saving up” calories during the day in order to splurge at the holiday party.
-If you come to dinner starving, you’re way more likely to overdo it.
-Eat normally during the day and then you’ll be less likely to overindulge when all that good food is in front of you.
+A big mistake many make is “saving up” calories beforehand in order to splurge later in the day.
+If you show up starving, you’re way more likely to overdo it.
+Eat normally before and then you’ll be less likely to overindulge when all that good food is in front of you.

 Be the cook, not the “taster”

-If you’re the one making the meal and hosting, be careful about how much tasting you do while you’re cooking.
+If you’re the one making food and hosting, be careful about how much tasting you do while you’re cooking.
 Those calories can add up quickly without you even realizing it.
 Instead, ask a family member to help by being the “taster” (grandchildren in particular love this job).

 Don’t give the food all the attention

-By diverting your energy to things like talking with loved ones and dancing or singing carols, your focus will shift to enjoying the celebrations and living in the moment.
+By diverting your energy to things like talking with loved ones and taking part in the holiday festivities, your focus will shift to enjoying the celebrations and living in the moment.

 If you fill your plate up all at once, right off the bat you’re going to eat faster.
 Eating fast is the surest way to gain weight.
 When you pace yourself, you’ll be more likely to chew slowly, enjoy some conversation, and give your body a chance to feel fuller sooner.
 Start with a few items like salad and an appetizer and come back for the main course a little later.